Ohio Paycheck Calculator 2026 โ Estimate Your Take-Home Pay

 | $115,301+ | 3.50% |

 Note: Brackets are indexed annually.
-Local taxes are separate and apply on top of these rates.
+Local city taxes are separate and applied on top of these state rates.

 Federal Income Tax